-- 1 For OES 2015 or later, ensure that NCP Server is installed and running.
-For instructions, see the OES 2015 SP1: NCP Server for Linux Administration Guide. - 2 Ensure Novell Storage Management Services (SMS) is installed and running.
-For instructions, see "Installing and Configuring SMS" in the OES 2015 SP1: Storage Management Services Administration Guide for Linux. - 3 (Conditional) For an OES 2 SP3 or later source server, if the source volume is a shared volume, reload the tsafs on the source server. - 3a Open a terminal console, then log in as the root user. - 3b At the terminal console prompt, enter
+For instructions, see the OES 11 SP3: NCP Server for Linux Administration Guide.

+2 Make sure Novell Storage Management Services (SMS) is installed and running.

+For instructions, see "Installing and Configuring SMS" in the OES 11 SP3: Storage Management Services Administration Guide for Linux.

+- 3 (Conditional) For an OES 11 SP3 source server, if the source volume is a shared volume, reload the tsafs on the source server. - 3a Open a terminal console, then log in as the root user. - 3b At the terminal console prompt, enter smsconfig -u tsafs smsconfig -l tsafs --showclustervolumesonnode